 - Have a low threshold for hospital admission.

 - Previous fluconazole treatment was ineffective.

 - The patient is already taking antifungal prophylaxis.

 - Otherwise, use oral fluconazole 100 mg/day for 7-14 days, reviewing after 7 days.

-- Highly active antiretroviral therapy (HAART) is also part of the treatment and antifungal prophylaxis may help to prevent recurrence.
+- Antiretroviral therapy is also part of the treatment and antifungal prophylaxis may help to prevent recurrence.

 Prevention of oral candidiasis